Budget sleeping bags

 One side has a single layer of insulation, the other has two.
 The single layer is perfect for warm nights, but by simply flipping the whole bag over you get double-layer insulation with a T Comfort of 2 °C — ideal for the UK’s changeable weather!

-For even more warmth, there’s a detachable hood which is easy to zip in — even with cold hands.
+For even more warmth, there’s a detachable hood that is easy to zip in — even with cold hands.
 And if you get too toasty then you can open the two-way zips at the top or bottom ends for increased airflow.

 When ordering your Contour Lux you can specify either an RH or LH zip.
-Not only does this cater to left-handed users, but it also means two sleeping bags (with opposite-sided zips) will join together perfectly to create a double-sized bag.
+Not only does this cater to left-handed users, but it also means two backpacking sleeping bags (with opposite-sided zips) will join together perfectly to create a double-sized bag.
 Alternatively, one bag can be totally unzipped to form a warm and versatile duvet.

 A great 3-season bag from one of the best manufacturers in the field of outdoor pursuits.
 A little heavy for backpacking, but ideal for car camping.
 The switchable insulation system is a stroke of genius, and we can see this being ideal for all but the coldest of camping trips.